Storganizer/api/README.md

  - web-app
  - desktop-app (dont judge, since my pinephone pro does not yet support aosp, I do need kind of a native linux app)

-Right now, I am going to do everything just in here
+Right now, I am going to do everything just in here.

 ## High Level Architecture